I wanted a white vase, so I spray painted white over my shiny Goodwill find.

 Recently my husband got a hold of it.
 He sanded the vase down, added a little texture, fixing where the chips were jagged and sealed it.
 Voila!
 I have an amazing vase now!

 [Tweet ““We all want to be a conqueror, but we don’t want anything to conquer.” – Joyce Meyer”]

 We all want to be a conqueror, but we don’t want anything to conquer.” – Joyce Meyer

 That stings my heart a bit.
 Oh, how my actions, more often than not, reflect this statement.
 I want to learn, grow and conquer until I have to, then I grumble and fight it.
-I wanted a new vase until it became more work than I desired, to make it look the way I wanted it to look.
+I wanted a new vase until it became more work, than I desired, to make it look the way I wanted it to look.

 I have gone through stages of learning as we all do.
 Stages of unbelief and then experiencing what God can do.

 Stages of believing God and then seeing what felt like the opposite of what I believed for come to pass as doubt, anger, and disappointment settled in.
 I couldn’t see beyond myself for a while.